 We have a script you can follow to make the process fast and easy.
-But we still recommend customizing this to fit your style and the specific leads you are targeting.
+But we still recommend customizing this to fit your style and the specific contacts you are targeting.
 Our system also tracks these follow-ups for you with a specialized phone number and recording ID to keep things organized.

 When you are recording your own voicemail, this is the general structure to follow:

 - Say hello, but don’t state your name or phone number